MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] It is a guarantee that ensures investor returns will match the index.
 - [ ] It measures how often an investor can redeem the product before maturity.

-> **Explanation:** The participation rate is the percentage of an index’s gain that the investor will receive if the index increases.
+> **Explanation:**( The participation rate is the percentage of an index’s gain that the investor will receive if the index increases.)

----

 ### A cap rate on a Market-Linked GIC serves to: